arcxp-ce-support/Fusion-Training-User-Stories/README.md

 For this training we're going to limit the 'Edit' to basically perform another search to select a different embed.

-Let's start writing the code for `The Edit View:`  which looks like very similar to the Search.
+Let's write the code for `The Edit View` which is going to look very similar to the Search:

 1. Let's create a new component called ApesterEdit in apester-edit.jsx > components/features/Apester/children/apester-edit.jsx which returns an empty `div` and export it.